The Frugal Frittata

 Beat eggs (6 or 8 depending on the skillet size) lightly and pour them over the filling.
 Once the bottom is firm, use a thin plastic spatula to gently lift the frittata edge so that the uncooked eggs run underneath.
 Continue cooking about 40 seconds until egg on top is no longer runny.
 Transfer skillet to 350F oven; bake until frittata top is set and dry to the touch, 2 to 4 minutes.

-NOTE: If you do not have a pan with an oven-proof handle, slide the frittata onto a plate and then flip it over and back into the skillet it to the skillet to continue cooking for several minutes.
+NOTE: If you do not have a pan with an oven-proof handle, slide the frittata onto a plate and then flip it over and back into the skillet to continue cooking for several minutes.

 Serve